🇬🇧 United Kingdom · Stromfee.cloud

 How much can a 1 MW battery earn in United Kingdom today?

-With perfect foresight, the daily revenue ceiling of a 2-hour battery (1 MW / 2 MWh) on 2026-06-13 is about 194 Β£ – pure day-ahead arbitrage, excluding intraday and balancing markets.
+With perfect foresight, the daily revenue ceiling of a 2-hour battery (1 MW / 2 MWh) on 2026-06-14 is about 216 £ – pure day-ahead arbitrage, excluding intraday and balancing markets.

 Are there negative electricity prices in United Kingdom?